omatei01/userspaceio/README.md

 a PR if you would like a different distribution supported.
 Conditionals can be added to the current scripts to handle different detectable distributions.
 * You need kernel 4.8 or greater to use libgpiod.
-* Non-root access works for everything except PWM.
-I'm working on a solution for this.
+* You need kernel 4.16 or greater to use non-root access for PWM.
 * I have tested NanoPi Duo v1.1 for 32 bit and NanoPi Neo 2 Plus for 64 bit using the latest Armbian release.
 The ability to switch seemlessly between 32 and 64 bit platforms gives you a wide range of SBC choices.